-When it involves comparing night terrors and nightmares, you would possibly assume that they’re both bad dreams of differing magnitudes.
-But night terrors, also called sleep terrors, are more than just super-intense nightmares.
+When asked to differentiate between nightmare and night terrors, most people assume they’re both bad dreams of differing magnitudes.
+But night terrors, or sleep terrors, have much more to them than just being super-intense nightmares.
 These are literally two separate sleep conditions with some pretty important differences, which are important to find out if you’re unsure which one you’re coping with.
 Below, we’ll get into both and figure out some ways you’ll be able to try and stop whichever is plaguing your sleep time.

 What are nightmares?